 For impact assessable applications, Council will consider all submissions and must send a copy of the decision notice to each principle submitter.

-For more information about when an application requires public notification and how submissions can be made please refer to the factsheet Having Your Say on Development Applications prepared by the Department of State Development, Manufacturing, Infrastructure and Planning website.
+For more information about when an application requires public notification and how submissions can be made please refer to the factsheet Having Your Say on Development Applications prepared by the Department of State Development, Infrastructure, Local Government and Planning.

 Development Applications on Public Notification: